amjcurtis/data-structures-and-algorithms/code-challenges/c-sharp/FIFOAnimalShelter/README.md

 ## Challenge

-For this challenge I created a console app that implements a queue data structure and uses it to model an animal shelter that operates with a *first in, first out* approach.
+For this challenge I created a .NET Core console app that implements a queue data structure and uses it to model an animal shelter that operates with a *first in, first out* approach.
 It has an `Enqueue(animal)` method that takes an `animal` as an argument and adds (enqueues) it to the shelter queue. `animal` can be either a `"dog"` or a `"cat"` object.
 The app also has a `Dequeue(pref)` method that takes `pref` (preferred animal) as an argument and returns either a dog or a cat object, or, if `pref` is neither a dog nor a cat, it returns `null`.

 ## Approach & Efficiency